 Cliveden

-Built in 1767, Cliveden is probably most well-known for its role as part of the Battle of Germantown which raged around the estate in 1777.
-A tour of the home goes well beyond the American Revolution and deep into the stories of the Chew family who owned Cliveden for seven generations and the enslaved Africans who built the family’s fortune.
+Cliveden is most well-known for its role as part of the Battle of Germantown which raged around the estate in 1777.
+A tour of the home goes well beyond the American Revolution and deep into the stories of the Chew family who owned Cliveden for seven generations and the enslaved people and indentured servants who built the family’s fortune.
+The themes of the tours change periodically and cover topics like women who lived at the house and the lives of African Americans who lived on the Chews’ properties around the Mid-Atlantic.

 African American Museum in Philadelphia

 The African American Museum in Philadelphia is the first museum in a major US city focused on the heritage and culture of Black Americans.
-It goes beyond the expected, using art and artifacts to tell the story of African Americans in the Philadelphia area and around the country.
 Exhibits cover everything from the contributions of African Americans in the early history of the US to civil rights, the Negro baseball league, and art.

 In addition to its sizable permanent collection of tools, household items, and ceremonial objects, the African American Museum features the Jack T. Franklin Photography Collection.
-With over 500,000 negatives and photographs, the Franklin Collection chronicles events and milestones in the city’s African American community.
+With over 500,000 negatives and photographs, the Collection chronicles events and milestones in Philadelphia’s African American community.

 Fair Hill Burial Ground